w8tcha/CKEditor-CodeMirror-Plugin/README.md

 	// Whether or not you want to highlight matching braces
 	matchBrackets: true,

+	// Whether or not you want to highlight matching tags
+	matchTags: true,

 	// Whether or not you want tags to automatically close themselves
 	autoCloseTags: true,